 If you have excess skin above your eyebrows that make you look tired or like you have a permanent scowl, a brow lift may be the best option to correct these issues.
 When considering this procedure, it is important to have a positive attitude and a realistic outlook on the results.

 Dr. Wallace performs endoscopic brow lifts more often than traditional procedures.
 An endoscopic brow lift is an alternative to the traditional one that is less invasive and results in a more natural, less surprised look.

 Traditional brow lifts involve an incision from ear to ear along the hairline with a somewhat visible scar.
 Endoscopic brow lifts usually involve making three small (no more than about two inches long) incisions behind the hairline that are difficult to detect.
 Prior to the procedure, Dr. Wallace can discuss both procedures and recommend the one that is best for you.

 How Much Does a Brow Lift Cost?

 The cost of a brow lift varies with each patient depending on the extent of the procedure and whether it is done in conjunction with other procedures.
 It is considered cosmetic which means most insurance plans offer no coverage to offset the cost.
-For your convenience, we accept cash, check, Visa®, MasterCard®, American Express® and Discover®.
+For your convenience, we accept cash, checks, Visa®, MasterCard®, American Express®, and Discover®.
 We also offer financing options with Prosper® Healthcare Lending.

 Getting Back to Normal Following a Brow Lift

-People living in and around Plano, Frisco or anywhere in Dallas, TX, who want to look well rested and happy, should consider a brow lift by Charles A. Wallace, M.D.
-Contact us today to schedule a consultation with Dr. Wallace.
+People living in and around Plano, Frisco, or anywhere in Dallas, TX, who want to look well-rested and happy should contact us today to schedule a consultation with Dr. Wallace.
 He can provide you with excellent care and results.